-- Loosen the horizontal tangent screw. - Rotate the alidade until the plate level is parallel with any two of the three leveling screws. - Use these two leveling screws to move the bubble to the center of the level.
-Note: bubble moves in direction of left thumb. - 4.
-Rotate the alidade clockwise approximately 90°. - Use the third screw to move the bubble into the center of the level.
-Do not move one of the other two screws while adjusting the third screw. - 6.
-Repeat Steps 1 thru 5 to center the bubble in both positions. - Use the electronic level key (0) to fine tune the leveling process, adjusting the leveling screws as described above.
-It will not be necessary to rotate the instrument.
+- 1. Un-snug the horizontal tangent screw. - 2.
+Rotate the alidade until the plate level is parallel with any two of the three leveling posts. - Use these two leveling posts to move the bubble to the center of the level.
+Note: bubble moves in the direction of left thumb. - 4.
+Rotate the alidade approximately 90° and use the third post to move the bubble into the center of the level.
+Do not move either of the other two posts while adjusting the third post.